i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

         Returns the public key corresponding to the given private key.

     GENERATE_PRIVATE_ELG2()
-        Generates a new private key suitable for Elligator2.
+        Generates a new private key that maps to a public key suitable for Elligator2 encoding.

-    DERIVE_PUBLIC_ELG2(privkey)
+        Note that half of the randomly-generated private keys will not be suitable and must be discarded.

+    ENCODE_ELG2(pubkey)
-        Returns the Elligator2 public key corresponding to the given private key (inverse mapping).
+        Returns the Elligator2-encoded public key corresponding to the given public key (inverse mapping).

-    MAP_PUBLIC_ELG2(pubkey)
+    DECODE_ELG2(pubkey)
-        Returns the public key corresponding to the given Elligator2 public key.
+        Returns the public key corresponding to the given Elligator2-encoded public key.

     DH(privkey, pubkey)
         Generates a shared secret from the given private and public keys.